lenticularis39/LambdaGenesis/README.md

 providing challenges to implementing structural recursion on Church natural numbers.
 The Church version thus uses the unsafe option --type-in-type to bypass that.
-- Unlike Coq, Agda relies purely on pattern matching for doing computation on inductive types.
+- Unlike Rocq, Agda relies purely on pattern matching for doing computation on inductive types.
 We define Nat-rec as a structural recursion primitive using pattern matching, and implement the rest of the functions with that.
 - No `show` and `read` is needed for the inductive implementation.

-## Haskell
+### Haskell

 - Use `ghci -XNoImplicitPrelude <file>` to test the examples.
 Optionally, you can add `-fobject-code` to GHCi to make it compile the module for faster